 - Fill the refreshments table with chips, dips, vegetable trays, and cold cuts.

 - Dessert is always welcome at a party.
-Most people enjoy tarts, cupcakes, cookies, and brownies at a casual get-together.
+Be sure to pickup things like cupcakes, cookies, and brownies for a casual get-together.

 Entertainment for Game Night